ZishanAhmad123/Face_Recognition_system/README.md

-# Inception_v3_Face_Recognition
+# Face Recognition System Using Trained DataSet
-Inception v3 model used for face recognition trained on 105 celebrity images collected from pinterest
+In this project we have to detect test data using KNN algorithm over Trained dataset and predict the corresponding Detected face

 # For detailed information
-On what is happeing in the jupyter noteboook see inception.yaml
+See what is happening in PyCharm IDE